GriaineigisO/Griaineigis-s-Language-Generator/notes.md

 - Use reduplication?
 The affix can be created by copying the host word, splitting the word into an array and only copying the first N amount of indexes into a new array, which is then joined to form a string.
 This must happen dymanically with each new word.
 E.g "buldoris" > copyArray["b", "u", "l", "d", "o", "r", "i", "s"] > randomNum === 3 > newArray["b", "u", "l"] > "bul" > "bulbuldoris".

+# Negation
+- There may be a singular negative morpheme, and various derivations of it (e.g *ne- > none, nobody, no, not) or various unrelated negators
+- for fusional and agglutinative languages, is negation done with affixation or with a particle?
+- verbs may be negated with a negative verb like Uralic languages

 # Nouns

 - Nominal conjunctions - are two nouns conjoined differently than two adjectives or two verbs?
 If so, how?
 - Can nouns be topicalised?
 If so, then how? word order change? affixation? particles?
 - Case examples must be added once verbs are done.
+- Nouns may have negative forms derived with affixation.
+E.g "sorus" "cat" > "sorusne" "that which is not a cat"

 # Adjectives
+- are adjective nominal or verbal in nature?
 - What degrees of comparison are there?
 Are they formed with affixation? particles? reduplication>
   - big
   - bigger